 Men and women are at the center of the Olympic Movement's focus encouraging the connection and mutual understanding between people.
-This value broadly refers to building a peaceful and better world through solidarity, team spirit, joy and optimism in sport.
+This value broadly refers to building a better world through solidarity (solidarnost), team spirit (timski duh), and optimism in sport.

 The Olympic Games inspire humanity to overcome political, economic, gender, racial or religious differences and make friendships in spite of those differences.
-The athletes express this value by forming life-long bonds with their team-mates, as well as their opponents.
+The athletes express this value by forming life-long bonds with their team-mates (saigrači), as well as their opponents (protivnici).